G4Q95/AutoShortsWebApp/progress.md

 - ✅ Content extraction from Reddit is fully functional
 - ✅ Project workspace UI is complete with scene organization
 - ✅ MongoDB integration for project persistence is working
+- ✅ Comprehensive E2E tests for core functionality are implemented
 - 🔄 Video processing pipeline is partially implemented (40%)
 - 🔄 Advanced UI features for content editing are in early stages